Connect with us

 It usually bubbles out of the sensitive mind as creativity.

-The Highly Sensitive Person in your life, given the opportunity, will probably create beautiful things and solve stubborn problems in innovative ways.
+Given the opportunity, the Highly Sensitive Person in your life will probably create beautiful things and solve stubborn problems innovatively.

 This creativity is a win-win situation for all concerned.

-• First, you or your organization or community can get to enjoy the results of the sensitive, creative mind.
+- First, you or your organization or community can enjoy the results of a sensitive, creative mind.

 The fear of being harshly judged can stall these necessary creative impulses.

-If you want to be a REAL support for your HSP, then encourage creativity whenever possible.
+If you want to support your HSP, encourage creativity whenever possible.

-3) You too, might profit from the Highly Sensitive Person “early warning system.”
+3) You, too, might profit from the Highly Sensitive Person’s “early warning system.”

-Most of us could benefit from cutting down on the amount of stimulus and stress we allow into our lives.
+Most of us could benefit from reducing the stimulus and stress we allow into our lives.

-Take the example of your sensitive friend or colleague and carve out time for quiet reflection and recovery from daily strife into your day.
+Take the example of your sensitive friend or colleague and carve out time for quiet reflection and recovery from daily strife in your day.

-At the end of life, there is no reward for having spent time overworked, over-stimulated, or overwhelmed.
+At the end of life, there is no reward for spending time overworked, over-stimulated, or overwhelmed.

-Yet we know that many people, especially at the end of life, DO reflect upon missing tender moments or not taking the time for quiet appreciation of a loved one.
+Yet we know that many people, especially at the end of life, reflect upon missing tender moments or not taking the time to appreciate a loved one.

-4) HSPs are not “thin-skinned” as we now understand the term.
+4) HSPs are not “thin-skinned,” as we now understand.

-Traditionally, the term thin-skinned was used to describe those deemed to be overly sensitive, especially to criticism.
+Traditionally, the term thin-skinned was used to describe those deemed overly sensitive, especially to criticism.

-In today’s media obsessed world, thin-skinned is no longer used just to describe those who wilt under criticism, but instead those who lash out publicly when they feel offended.
+In today’s media-obsessed world, thin-skinned is no longer used to describe those who wilt under criticism but instead those who lash out publicly when offended.

 Highly Sensitive People are painfully aware of how much criticism hurts, and they are unlikely to lash out and risk stomping the feelings of others.